Why Is My Dog Limping?

 More severe sprains and leg injuries will require rigid support to stabilize the joint.
 The carpal or hock joint can be supported by a pet splint that stabilizes the injured joint as it heals, preventing reinjury.
 If you suspect a broken leg or fracture your pet to see a pet professional.
 Broken limbs need to be X-Rayed and casted for them to properly heal.
 Surgical repair may be needed for more severe breaks or leg fractures.

-There are many options available to help your limping dog, but they need to receive proper medical care and treatment by their veterinarian as soon as possible.
+There are many options available to help a limping dog, but they need to receive proper medical care and treatment by their veterinarian as soon as possible.
+If you are looking to brace a dog’s leg, they must be seen by a Veterinary professional for treatment.

 Did we answer all your questions on "Limping"?